t-karasova/grs-samples-python/tutorial_query_expansion.md

 Open **search_with_query_expansion_spec.py**, take a look at the search request, here you see the query expansion condition set with value "AUTO", that means the query expansion feature is turned on and the search results will be expanded.

-Run the sample in a terminal with a command:
+Run the sample in a terminal with the command:
 ```bash
 python search_with_query_expansion_spec.py
 ```